Skip to content

 routes[].openapi.strict bool true

-routes[].openapi.disable []string [] openapi-* sub-protection names
+routes[].openapi.disable []string [] openapi-* leaf names

-routes[].cors.allow_origins []string — (CORS off) origins or * (never * with credentials)
+routes[].cors.allow_origins []string required when the cors: block is present; origins or * (never * with credentials)

 routes[].cors.allow_methods []string [GET] valid HTTP methods